osdf/python-vlfeatures/README.md

 The produced descriptors match those from the binary nearly perfectly (in particular, the sequence of numbers is the same), sometimes some values are off by 1.
 I don't know why that is (```vl_sift_calc_keypoint_descriptor``` produces two different descriptors on seemingly identical input).
-If some has an idea (or, more probable, I'm doing something stupid here), please let me know.
+If somebody has an idea (or, more probable, I'm doing something stupid here), please let me know.